When you and your spouse decide it is time to end your marriage, the most

 to turn for proper legal counsel, care, and representation?
 Look no further than

-Friedman & Friedman, Attorneys at Law!
+Friedman & Friedman PLLC, Attorneys at Law!
 We are comprised of Westchester County divorce attorneys who have one goal in mind: delivering you the most successful results possible.
 Allow us to advocate on your behalf today.